BioinfoUNIBA/REDInet/README.md

 REDInet settings can be tuned to accomodate specific analysis needs.
 This is the list of available parameters that can be set: <br />

-    --I                Absolute path to the folder containing thefiles to be analyzed.By default is the Data folder in this package.
+    --I                Absolute path to the folder containing the files to be analyzed.By default is the Data folder in this package.

     --O                Absolute path to the folder in which the results are